Zen and Meditation

 MEDITATION AT THE LAB

-In 1980 some scientists already had a glimpse of the specific mechanisms of how this is accomplished, Dr. Deane Shapiro mentioned that with the removal or minimization of cognitive stimuli and generally increasing awareness, meditation can, therefore, influence both the quality (accuracy) and quantity (detection) of perception.
+In 1980 some scientists already had a glimpse of the specific mechanisms of how this is accomplished, Dr. Deane Shapiro mentioned that with the removal or minimization of cognitive stimuli and generally increasing awareness, meditation can influence both the quality (accuracy) and quantity (detection) of perception.
 And Brown, Forte and Dysart also point to this as a possible explanation for the phenomenon: “[the higher rate of detection of single light flashes] involves quieting some of the higher mental processes which normally obstruct the perception of subtle events.”

 That being said, meditation techniques have been difficult to measure.
 A key hindrance that makes any subject of study regarding this area or any other involving mind or consciousness is the fact that our individual brains show different psychophysiological responses, or that religious experiences affect individuals in different ways.
 As Jung said: It is not that something different is seen, but that one sees differently.
-It is as though the spatial act of seeing were changed by a new dimension.
+It is as though the spatial act of seeing was changed by a new dimension.

 So, a given range of stimuli does arouse some persons more than others.
 The same input has different reaction depending on each one of us.
 There also are clear differences in brain function among different personality types.
 In one EEG study, realized by K. Thatcher, W. Wiederholt, and R. Fischer, the baseline brain waves of subjects classified as extroverts were higher in amplitude than those of the introverts.